Traditional jobs are no longer the sole source of income for many.

 This contractor approach often starts as a stop-gap solution, but these arrangements have been working out so well that many firms now sustain a flex contract workforce that can be tapped as needs arise.

-According to a new NPR/Marist poll, at least one in five jobs in America today is being performed by a contract worker.
+According to a 2018 NPR/Marist poll, at least one in five jobs in America was being performed by a contract worker in that year.
+Imagine the numbers today!
 What’s even more surprising is that while business needs are a significant trigger, surveys show that most contractors are opting to go freelance by choice.

 Economists say the percentage of people in “alternative work arrangements,” which includes freelancers, contractors and temp agency workers, is rising at a faster pace than traditional work arrangements (full-time employment with benefits).